dgryski/go-perfbook/performance.md

 instead.

-Sometimes the best algorithm for a particular problem is not a single algorith, but a collection of algorithms specialized for slightly different input classes.
+Sometimes the best algorithm for a particular problem is not a single algorithm, but a collection of algorithms specialized for slightly different input classes.
 This "polyalgorithm" quickly detects what kind of input it needs to deal with and then dispatches to the appropriate code path.